heimdal/heimdal/README.md

 Heimdal
 =======

-Heimdal is a Kerberos 5 implementation.
+Heimdal is an implementation of:

+ - ASN.1/DER,
+ - PKIX, and
+ - Kerberos.

 For information how to install see [here](http://www.h5l.org/compile.html).